NY resident dies after eating mislabeled Stew Leonard's cookies in CT: state officials

-A person has died after ingesting some cookies with undeclared peanuts sold at Stew Leonard's, according to state officials.
+Cookies sold at Stew Leonard's with undeclared peanuts in them that led to death of New York woman also had undeclared eggs, state officials said.

+A woman died after going into anaphylactic shock from a severe reaction to peanuts after eating Florentine Cookies.

-The CT Department of Consumer Protection and Department of Public Health are warning the public about the store's mislabeled Florentine Cookies.
+The CT Department of Consumer Protection and Department of Public Health are warning the public about the store's mislabeled cookies.
+Both and vanilla and chocolate flavors are affected.

+On Thursday, officials announced that the cookies also contained eggs, which did not appear on the label.
+Eggs are one of the major food allergens identified by the FDA, and they require labeling.

+"The cookies contain undeclared peanuts and eggs.
+People with an allergy or severe sensitivity to peanuts or eggs run the risk of serious or life-threatening allergic reaction if they consume these products.
+One death has been reported that may be associated with the mislabeled product," Stew Leonard's Director of Public Relations Meghan Bell said.

 Stew Leonard's, which has three locations in Connecticut, has issued a recall for the Florentine Cookies.